Termi303/CELFS/Files/Documents/FINAL_PORTFOLIO/OODesignAndUML.md

 1. After saving all CategoryEntries, all CellEntries are added in the same way.
 1. Then controller redirects to result page, which is shown to the teacher.

 Note that all communication between MainController and repositories is done through services.
 This gives better separation between front-end and back-end.
-Repositories are all CrudRepositories.
+Moreover, you can see from the diagram that the system